seia-soto/adshield-defuser/README.md

 AdShield uses browser based APIs which behavior of the functions cannot be reproduced on other JavaScript runtimes.
 We implement the browser APIs in Node.JS standard functions to be cross-platform compatible and performant.

-Here's the list of browser function conversation in Node API:
+Here's the list of browser function conversion in Node API:

 **atob**